Wait, what is a patch jacket?

 You could just attach the patches with safety pins but I have found they slowly come off.
 Sewing is the most durable.

 Some patches are iron on.
-They have fabric glue on the back for easy attachment though I find they start to come loose so need stitching for reinforcement.
+They have fabric glue on the back for easy attachment though I find they start to come loose after a few weeks / months so need stitching for reinforcement.
 Some are not iron on and when you iron them flat the ink gets on the iron and your Dad gets angry.
+Make sure to iron ink down.

 Hand or machine sewing?